powerjg/learning_gem5/part1/cache_config.rst

 Now that we have specified all of the necessary parameters required for ``BaseCache``, all we have to do is instantiate our sub-classes and connect the caches to the interconnect.
 However, connecting lots of objects up to complex interconnects can make configuration files quickly grow and become unreadable.
-Therefore, let's first add some helper functions to our sub-classes of ``BaseCache``.
+Therefore, let's first add some helper functions to our sub-classes of ``Cache``.
 Remember, these are just Python classes, so we can do anything with them that you can do with a Python class.

 To the L1 cache let's add two functions, ``connectCPU`` to connect a CPU to the cache and ``connectBus`` to connect the cache to a bus.